voxable/G6/docs/manual/middle/elements/nodes/built-in/diamond.en.md

 ### 2 Configure in the Data

-To configure different nodes with different properties, you can write the properties into the node data.
+To configure different nodes with different properties, you can write the properties into the node data:

 ```javascript
 const data = {